signaloid/C0-microSD-Hardware/docs/hardware-overview/signaloid-soc/communication-scheme.md

 ```

 ## SD interface addressing
-Following are the address offsets for communication with the C0-microSD over the SD interface while in **Signaloid SoC** mode.
+The table below shows the address offsets for communication with the C0-microSD over the SD interface while in **Signaloid SoC** mode.
+Note that the addressing scheme for reading and writing to the MMIO buffers and registers from the SD host differs from the addressing scheme from the SoC itself.
+For example, when you want to write to the `command` register from your host application, the block device offset is `0x10000`, but to read the same register from your SoC application you need to access the `0x40000008` memory address.

 | Address space                 | Address Start | Size    | Host Operation | Description                       |
 | ----------------------------- | ------------- | ------- | -------------- | --------------------------------- |